lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 ### What is ToastStunt?

-ToastStunt is a fork of [Stunt](https://github.com/toddsundsted/stunt) which is a fork of of [LambdaMOO](https://en.wikipedia.org/wiki/MOO).
-At the time of this writing (01/01/22) ToastStunt was under active development.
-Stunt and LambdaMOO were not.
-If you are looking for an up to date, feature rich, LambdaMOO, then ToastStunt is for you.
-It incorporates much of the 'patches' that were released for legacy LambdaMOO, and much more (TLS, better
-FileIO, updated and expanded built-ins functions, multiple inheritance, curl support, and threading to name a few).
+ToastStunt is a fork of [Stunt](https://github.com/toddsundsted/stunt), which is a fork of [LambdaMOO](https://en.wikipedia.org/wiki/MOO).
+If you are looking for an up-to-date, feature-rich LambdaMOO, then ToastStunt is for you.
+It incorporates much of the patches that were released for legacy LambdaMOO, and much more, including TLS, better FileIO, updated and expanded built-in functions, multiple inheritance, curl support, and threading.

 ## ToastStunt & MOO Resources